What Kubescape Does

 Container image vulnerability scanning assesses images against known CVE databases, identifying packages with security issues before they reach production.
 The integrated SBOM (Software Bill of Materials) generation creates an inventory of all components in your images — increasingly required for supply chain security compliance.
 Scanning can run against local images, registry images, or images already deployed in your cluster.

-Runtime Security and AI Agent Scanning
+Runtime Security and AI Assistant Integration

 Runtime security through eBPF-based monitoring is where Kubescape 4.0 advanced significantly. eBPF hooks into the Linux kernel to monitor system calls, network connections, file operations, and process executions in real-time without modifying workloads.
 Anomaly detection identifies unexpected behavior — a web server suddenly making outbound connections to unknown IPs, a container writing to directories outside its expected paths, or processes attempting privilege escalation.